-With the third quarter of an unpredictable year upon us, fleet professionals are busy with recovery plans and saving initiatives to help their companies emerge from the pandemic shutdown poised for success.
+With the ongoing unpredictability of the pandemic upon us, fleet professionals are busy with recovery plans and saving initiatives to help their companies emerge poised for success.
 One area that’s always high on the cost evaluation list is driver risk mitigation.

 There’s more than one kind of driver to consider when determining your company’s risk level for vehicle accidents.
 Obviously there are the fleet drivers – your employees driving your vehicles.
 You could also have employees who drive their personal vehicles while on the job for your company.
 Finally, there are the independent contractors or subcontractors who work out of their own business vehicles on your company’s behalf.